varabyte/kotter/README.md

 `konsole { ... }` defines a `KonsoleBlock` which, on its own, is inert.
 It needs to be run at least once to output text to the console.
 Above, we use the `runOnce` method above to trigger this.
 As you might expect, `runOnce` will execute the block once.
-At this time, the program is blocked until the render is finished running.
+While this is happening, the program is blocked.

 `runOnce` consumes the block.
 If you attempt to call `runOnce` a second time, Konsole will throw an exception.

-While the above simple case is a bit verbose, Konsole starts to show its strength when doing background work (or other async tasks like waiting for user input) that would cause the block to update several times.
+While the above simple case is a bit verbose for what it's doing, Konsole starts to show its strength when doing background work (or other async tasks like waiting for user input) during which time the block may update several times.
 We'll see many examples of this in the following sections.

 ### Background work

 For background work, we introduce the `runUntilFinished` method, which takes a callback that is automatically run on a background thread for you (as a suspend function, so you can call other suspend methods from within it).

-The Konsole block, after rendering once, then waits for the background work to finish, blocking the program from continuing until it is done.

-The `runUntilFinished` method includes some properties and functions in its scope, one of which is `rerender`, which you can call to request another render pass.

 ```kotlin
 var result: Int? = null